cntoplolicon/seasar2-assistant/README.md

 ### Installation ###

-Download the jar file and put it in *{ECLIPSE_INSTALLATION}/plugin/*.
-Sorry there's no update site at this time.
+Download the archive file.
+Open Help->Install New Software... and add the archive as update site.

 ### Configuration ###